Significant Disproportionality Frequently Asked Questions (FAQ)

 In December 2016, the United States Department of Education announced new regulations to further address equity in the Individuals with Disabilities Education Act.
 Changes require states to use a standard method of analysis to identify significant disproportionality, expand the categories of analysis related to discipline and compare racially homogenous districts and community schools to the state.

-All states now must use the risk ratio method for calculating disproportionality.
-This method compares the likelihood to identify students of a racial group as having disabilities to the likelihood that students of all other races will experience the same outcome.
+All states must use the risk ratio method for calculating disproportionality.
+This method compares the likelihood of identifying students in a racial or ethnic group as having disabilities to the likelihood of identifying students of all other races and ethnicities as having disabilities.

 Back to Top

-How will changes to the federal requirements affect districts and schools in Ohio?
+How does significant disproportionality impact districts and schools in Ohio?

 • Ohio will require more districts and community schools than ever to address inequities by redirecting funds.

-• Ohio may identify many districts and community schools of predominantly one racial group based on the new alternate risk ratio calculation, which compares the experiences of students in a district to the state.
+• Ohio may identify many districts and community schools of predominantly one racial or ethnic group as significantly disproportionate based on the new alternate risk ratio calculation, which compares the experiences of students in a district to the state.

-• These changes will equally affect all community schools and traditional districts.
+• These changes equally affect all community schools and traditional districts.

 • Districts and community schools will receive additional supports to ensure equitable access to high-quality academic experiences for all students.